A bass compressor is easily the most often used effect used by bassists. It’s also one of the most unglamorous effects.

 Why Do Bassists Use Compressors?

-If you use too much compression your bass tone might sound lifeless.
-But, just a little makes a big tonal difference.
+If you use too much compression your bass tone might sound lifeless and squashed.

 A bass compressor is about the only must-have effect for bassists regardless of the style you play.
 I highly recommend getting a compressor both for live playing and home recording.
 The average listener won’t know it’s there, but you will enjoy the subtle effects.